 Your car battery will cycle through thousands of charges and discharges over it's lifetime.
 It's main purpose is to start the car, but it can also be used to provide extra power to accessories when the engine is off.
 It is vital though, that the battery is recharged while the engine is running so that it is ready for the next start.

 Car batteries are designed to take a lot of punishment, and should provide years of trouble free engine starts.
+If you do need a new battery, be sure to check out our best car battery roundup for some advice choosing the right one.

 Sometimes, the problem is not with the battery itself, but with how it gets its charge.